sukrumerey/OpenPNM-Examples/Simulations/invasion_percolation.rst

 .. code-block:: python

     >>> IP.return_results()
     >>> OpenPNM.export_data(network=pn, filename='IP', fileformat='VTK')

 The top image in the figure below shows the invasion pattern in the network with each pore (sphere) colored according to the order it was invaded, with blue invaded early and red invaded last.
 You can see that the smaller pores are colored red since these are likely to be connected to small throats.
 In the bottom image at *Threshold* filter has been applied in Paraview to show only pores invaded in the first 200 steps, so a specific invasion pattern can be clearly seen.

 .. image:: http://i.imgur.com/tFftRVA.png

-To obtain the invading fluid configuration at some intermediate invasion state in OpenPNM (for instance the first 200 invasions) to be used to perform various simulations such as relative permeability, it is simply a matter of applying a Boolean operator to the ``'pore.invaded'`` and ``'throat.invaded'`` arrays such as:
+To obtain a specific invading fluid configuration at some intermediate invasion state in OpenPNM (for instance the first 200 invasions) for use in a subsequent simulations such as relative permeability, it is simply a matter of applying a Boolean operator to the ``'pore.invaded'`` and ``'throat.invaded'`` arrays such as:

 .. code-block:: python

     >>> Pinv = IP['pore.invaded'] < 200
     >>> Tinv = IP['throat.invaded'] < 200

+More control of the invasion sequence is also possible.
 The ``run`` command takes an option argument of ``n_steps``, which if given performs a partial invasion of the network.
 This approach is required if you wish to perform more complex invasions such as 100 steps from the 'left', then 100 from the 'right'.
 In this case the invasion pattern will not be the same as if the invasion had proceeded entirely from the 'left'.